SuperOfficeDocs/superoffice-docs/docs/apps/requirements/design.md

 ## Requirements

-* The GUI of your application must adopt the graphical look from SuperOffice CRM when your application adds web-panels or other visual interfaces directly in the SuperOffice application.
+* The GUI of your application must adopt the graphical look from SuperOffice CRM when your application adds web panels or other visual interfaces directly in the SuperOffice application.

 ## Guidance